15 Aug 2022

 The same applies to any form of discrimination, extended sick leave, whistleblowing, union activities, on the job injuries.
 One needs to be especially vigilant that none of these reasons can be shown as the true grounds as to why an employee was terminated.

 If you take nothing else away from this, let it be that the wording of the termination is critical.
 It must be solid on what is considered the acceptable grounds for termination.
-DocPro - Tips on Terminating Employees highlights both what can and must be avoided when drafting such communication while Termination Letter Generator provides a boilerplate form one can use to generate the skeleton document.
+DocPro - Tips on Terminating Employees highlights both what can and must be avoided when drafting such communication, while Termination Letter Generator provides a boilerplate form one can use to generate the skeleton document.

 Of the key elements, the termination reasons have to be within what is permissible in the law.
 And that termination needs to avoid any mention of what would give rise to a complaint about unfair dismissal.
 That means there should be no mention of anything that would suggest the points mentioned earlier.

-When terminating on behavioral grounds, one should give the impression that HR has amassed evidence so as to stave off ideas that the terminated employee could challenge the dismissal in court, by assuming that the company has not prepared itself for that eventuality.
+When terminating on behavioural grounds, one should give the impression that HR has amassed evidence so as to stave off ideas that the terminated employee could challenge the dismissal in court, by assuming that the company has not prepared itself for that eventuality.

 Terminating an employee is an emotional moment.
 Even though, in the grander scheme of things, people are likely to bounce back.
 The fact is, the shock alone can lead to people acting out of character.
 After all, it is rejection.
 And whether it is from a friend, love interest, or company, humans do not take such well.
 They can even be motivated to avenge what feels like an attack.